 - Type: Displays the tool being used.

 - ID: Tool IDs are assigned as you drop tools onto the canvas.
 Tool IDs persist.
 For example, if you delete the third tool in the workflow, the next tool ID is still 4.
-The order of execution is not guaranteed by the order of the tool ID.
-To see a tool's ID, select Ctrl+F which opens the Find window and shows all tools with their IDs.
+The order of the tool ID does not guarantee the order of execution.
+To see a tool's ID, use the Ctrl+F keyboard shortcut.
+This opens the Find and Replace window and shows all tools with their IDs.

 - Name: Defaults to tool name plus the tool ID, but you can enter any name of your choice.